-Australia on a Gap Year and Backpacking in Australia
+Australia on a Gap Year

 Australia on a gap year is a must!
 Australia is a big, beautiful country with vast, expansive spaces and not a lot of people.
 Gap year options in Australia are very varied, putting a visit to Australia on a gap year high on many backpacker bucket lists.
 Australia is a flat, arid land, with peculiar rock formations and a strange, dangerous wildlife.
 The Outback stretches for mile after mile, baking under blue skies and a bright sun.